On January 31, 2019, the USCIS issued a regulation regarding the cap-subject H-1B visa lottery process.

 In the proposed regulation, the USCIS sought to establish an online registration system whereby employers would file a form online for each H-1B visa lottery candidate.

-Only after USCIS selected 85,000 candidates in the lotteries would employers need to file H-1B petitions for the chosen beneficiaries.
+Only after USCIS has selected 85,000 candidates in the lotteries would employers need to file H-1B petitions for the chosen beneficiaries.
 Employers would be given 90+ days to do so.

 In the final regulation, USCIS postponed the implementation of this portion of the new H-1B visa lottery system until 2020.